The Hobbit movie box office: $200 million domestic cume

 Of note: the (est.) $150m-budgeted The Hobbit has (finally) passed the $200 million milestone at the North American box office; if studio estimates are on target, its cume stands at $200.5 million on Day 15.
 On a more modest note, but also worth noting, both Les Misérables and Django Unchained will inevitably be passing the $50 million mark some time today.

-For comparison’s sake: Not adjusted for inflation and without the advantage of box-office-inflating 3D surcharges, The Lord of the Rings: The Return of the King reached $200m on Day 11; The Lord of the Rings: The Two Towers on Day 12; and The Lord of the Rings: The Fellowship of the Ring on Day 19.
+For comparison's sake: Not adjusted for inflation and without the advantage of box-office-inflating 3D surcharges, The Lord of the Rings: The Return of the King reached $200 million on Day 11; The Lord of the Rings: The Two Towers on Day 12; and The Lord of the Rings: The Fellowship of the Ring on Day 19.

 The Hobbit: An Unexpected Journey features Martin Freeman, Ian McKellen, Cate Blanchett, Orlando Bloom, Ian Holm, Elijah Wood, Richard Armitage, and countless others.
 Django Unchained features Leonardo DiCaprio, Christoph Waltz, Jamie Foxx, Kerry Washington, and countless others.
 Les Misérables features Hugh Jackman, Anne Hathaway, Amanda Seyfried, Russell Crowe, Helena Bonham Carter, Eddie Redmayne, Sacha Baron Cohen, and countless others.

 Parental Guidance ahead of Jack Reacher, but Tom Cruise movie sturdy